Hexagon/bedrock-server-manager/README.md

 - Sets up necessary configuration files in a separate folder `./config`.
 - Manages/updates vanilla resource packs by copying them from the server to the configuration folder on server upgrade.
-- Creates a `start.sh` script for easy server startup.
 - Allows automated setup of a system service named `bsm` through `bsm enable-service` and `bsm disable-service`.